TID-ITU/The-TID-Book/README.md

 <span style="color:red">*TODO: Why? *</span>.

-Still broad?
+Does this still seem broad?
 Yes, and not directly useful.
-However, keep these principles forward in mind going forward.
+However, keep these principles forward in your mind going forward.

 #### The Design Thinking Process
 **1. Empathise**